joshbegley/nyt-latest/README.md

 `Goldman and other investment banks are feeding off a Trump boom.`\
 https://nytimes.com/2025/07/16/business/goldman-sachs-bank-of-america-morgan-stanley.html

-**Israel Targets Government Buildings in Syria’s Capital**\
+**Israel Targets Government Buildings in Syriaâs Capital**\
-`Israel warned Syria’s government that it was monitoring the actions of its military forces against the country’s Druse minority.`\
+`Israel warned Syriaâs government that it was monitoring the actions of its military forces against the countryâs Druse minority.`\
 https://nytimes.com/2025/07/16/world/middleeast/israel-syria-damascus-strikes.html

 **Liverpool make contact with Eintracht over Ekitike**\
-`Newcastle remain interested in Ekitike, having seen a €75m bid for the forward turned down.`\
+`Newcastle remain interested in Ekitike, having seen a â¬75m bid for the forward turned down.`\
 https://nytimes.com/athletic/6493702/2025/07/16/hugo-ekitike-liverpool-transfer-eintracht-frankfurt/

 **Beyond the 'Swing-Off,' an innovative yet simple plan to solve MLB's TV problems: MoneyCall**\